1pram/Secure_File_Portal/docs/testing-validation.md

 Check your email and confirm the SNS subscription.

 ### 3. Export environment variables
-These will be used throguout the tests:
+These will be used throughout the tests:

 In the terminal via VSCode:
 export VAULT_BUCKET=$(terraform output -raw vault_bucket)